mlohajner/nemo_progress_dialogue/3) patch/README.md

 ## Alternative

 If you are a Fedora user with Nemo installed, you may consider using the provided prebuilt binary instead of compiling from source.
+NOTE: to use GSettings sheme / persistence compile and install: `org.nemo.transfer-graph.gschema.xml`

 [**Linux Mint fork here...**](https://github.com/cori77-hub/nemo_progress_dialogue)